I. The Law

-2. If resolution is not reached at this level, the student may submit a written complaint to the OSD Director within five working days and request a meeting.
+2. If resolution is not reached at this level, the student may submit an Informal Student Complaint Form for Denial of ADA Accommodations within 10 working days.
 Upon receipt of the written complaint, the OSD Director will arrange the meeting within five working days.
 The OSD Disability Specialist may attend this meeting at the request of either the student or the OSD Director.
 The OSD Director will inform the student in writing of the outcome of the interaction no later than 10 working days after the meeting.